andygout/ner-commodities/README.md

 ```

-## Creating test dataset
-- Click the `create-test-data.ipynb` file to open this kernel on [http://localhost:8888/notebooks/create-test-data.ipynb](http://localhost:8888/notebooks/create-test-data.ipynb)
-- Run each of the cells in order from top to bottom, which will create the following file in the `data` directory:
-  - `test_data.json`: body text segments that have not been used to train/validate the NER model that can be used to test the NER model

 ## Conducting an informal NER model test
 - Click the `test-informal.ipynb` file to open this kernel on [http://localhost:8888/notebooks/test-informal.ipynb](http://localhost:8888/notebooks/test-informal.ipynb)
 - Run each of the cells in order from top to bottom, which in the final cell will test the specified item from the test data against the NER model